 Description copied and pasted from The Other Wiki

-It has been recently announced
+It has been announced

-that the series is finally resuming with a new artist, Promoted Fanboy
+in October 2013 that the series is finally resuming with a new artist, Promoted Fanboy

 Dan Santat.
 To that end, the first seven books will be relaunched with Martin Ontiveros's illustrations replaced with Santat's